 The minimum value of a scholarship is, according to the program, "the audited cost to educate a student at a participating school."
 The program also states that the maximum scholarship worth is, "the higher of a percentage of the average per-pupil costs in all pilot districts with chronically under-performing schools, or $8,000 for students in grades K-8, and $11,000 for high school students."

 The total number of scholarships to be awarded doesn't have a specific number but estimates show that it would range anywhere from 2,500 to 3,800 children in the first year of existence and that number would eventually reach between 12,500 to 19,000 children in the following years.

 Hopefully you are now more aware of New Jersey's Opportunity Scholarship Act than you were when you first came to our website and are no longer uneducated about it.
-Browse the rest of our site to become more informed about anything New Jersey related such as the New York Giants, New Jersey state parks, New Jersey Devils, Atlantic City, the New Jersey real estate market and so much more!
+Browse the rest of our site to become more informed about anything New Jersey related such as New Jersey state parks, the New Jersey Devils, Atlantic City, the New Jersey real estate market and so much more!